 In Damned, Chuck Palahniuk's 13-year-old narrator, Madison Spencer, met Satan in hell.
 Now, in Doomed (out October 8 from Doubleday), she's cast into purgatory, a ghost among the living on Earth.

+Madison's story is part horror, part hilarity.
+Why this choice?
 I like the disconnect between horrific things and how they're depicted.
 So something awful is really happening, but it's told through the eyes of a child -- that makes it bearable.

+She returns to a life of Steiff teddy bears and yachts -- these cartoonish trappings of wealth.
 The books started when I was caring for my mother during the last stages of her cancer.
 It was such an isolating experience, and I wanted to write about it without putting off the reader.
 I put it in terms of the luxury experience, like merging her sick room and the rest of her house.

+So what's on tap for the Doomed book tour?
 My writer friends and I have been doing these big bedtime events: the venues serve alcohol; we provide prizes, toys, games.
 It's like a big slumber party, but with adult stories.
 We want to reconnect with the context of reading that initially engaged us as children: the bedtime story.